Sole Proprietorship vs LLC California: A Guide for Contractors

 Contractor License Bond – $25,000 for all contractors.

-General Liability Insurance – Not always required by CSLB, but clients and contracts often demand it.
+General Liability Insurance – Not always required by CSLB, but clients and contracts often demand it, and you’ll frequently need to provide certificates of insurance for contractor projects to prove coverage.

 LLC Employee/Worker Bond – $100,000, mandatory for LLCs.

-📌 Pro Tip: The name on your bond and insurance must match your CSLB license exactly—if you switch from a sole proprietorship to an LLC, you’ll need to update and refile your bond.
+📌Pro Tip: Ensure the name on your bond and insurance exactly matches your CSLB license—if you transition from a sole proprietorship to an LLC, be sure to update and refile your bond accordingly.

 Tax Considerations

-For contractors who earn more than $100,000 annually, the LLC structure often provides long-term tax savings—especially if combined with proper accounting and payroll.
+For contractors who earn more than $100,000 annually, choosing an LLC structure can often lead to long-term tax benefits—particularly when combined with effective accounting practices, payroll management, and a proactive approach to workers’ compensation insurance for contractors.

 Which Structure Is Right for Your Contractor Business?

-If you’re just starting, work on smaller residential projects, and want the simplest path: Sole proprietorship may be right for you.
+If you’re just starting out, focusing on smaller residential projects, and prefer the simplest approach—especially if your business carries low risk: Sole proprietorship might be the best fit.

-If you want to grow, protect your assets, and take on bigger projects: LLC is usually the smarter choice.
+If your goals include growth, safeguarding personal assets, and taking on larger projects: LLC is generally the wiser choice.

 Ultimately, your decision should weigh: